Flutterwave/Python-v2/README.md

 }
 ```

- This call raises an ```AccountChargeError``` if there was a problem processing your transaction.
-The ```AccountChargeError``` contains some information about your transaction.
-You can handle this as such:
+ This call raises an ```AccountChargeError``` if there is a problem processing your transaction.
+The ```AccountChargeError``` contains information about your transaction.
+You can handle this error as follows:

 ```py
 try: